-In the recent times, Biochar as garnered a significant attention due to its carbonaceous nature, high surface area, porous structure, high CEC and reactive functional groups (El Ouahabi et al., 2026).
-However, Biochar have limited nutrients and its storage, massive application and transportation make it highly challenging considering its particle size, low density and fragile nature (Wang et al., 2022).
-Additionally, approximately, 20-50 tonnes of biochar is required per hectare for soil application, which makes it questionable in terms of economic feasibility (Wang et al., 2022).
-Hence, using biochar as carrier material or fabricating biochar by combining it with other nutrients provides a sustainable option for nutrient management practices.
-When nutrients are enriched in biochar, the nutrients are released slowly during the whole season aligning to the crop’s requirement.
-This property can be exploited in the nutrients, especially micronutrients, as the range from becoming deficiency to toxic is very narrow, this can reduce both stress and toxicity in the root zones due to its slow and controlled release mechanism.
+In recent times, Biochar has garnered significant attention due to its carbonaceous nature, high surface area, porous structure, high CEC, and reactive functional groups (El Ouahabi et al., 2026).
+However, Biochar has limited nutrients and its storage, massive application, and transportation make it highly challenging considering its particle size, low density, and fragile nature (Wang et al., 2022).
+Additionally, approximately 20-50 tonnes of biochar is required per hectare for soil application, which makes it questionable in terms of economic feasibility (Wang et al., 2022).
+Hence, using biochar as a carrier material or fabricating biochar by combining it with other nutrients provides a sustainable option for nutrient management practices.
+When nutrients are enriched in biochar, the nutrients are released slowly during the whole season, aligning with the crop’s requirement.
+This property can be exploited in the nutrients, especially micronutrients, as the range from becoming deficient to toxic is very narrow, which can reduce both stress and toxicity in the root zones due to its slow and controlled release mechanism.
 In addition to nutrient retention, it has also been reported that biochar improves water retention, altering CEC and soil structure, thereby reducing the leaching losses from the soil system (Antonangelo et al., 2025).
-However, to make a biochar enriched B, B should be incorporated into the biochar matrix to achieve its slow and controlled release.
+However, to make a biochar-enriched B, B should be incorporated into the biochar matrix to achieve its slow and controlled release.
 This approach reduces the leaching losses and improves the boron use efficiency (BUE).
-Additionally, biochar is known to changes pH, increase the carbon content and organic interaction that can influence the B uptake and its availability.
+Additionally, biochar is known to change pH, increase the carbon content and organic interaction that can influence the B uptake and its availability.

-Several studies have demonstrated the role of biochar as carrier material for macro nutrients like N and P (Gupta et al., 2024; Nayak et al., 2024; Wang et al., 2022).
-However, the use of biochar as carrier for micronutrients especially in rice-wheat cropping in mollisols of Indo-Gangetic plains remains underexplored.
+Several studies have demonstrated the role of biochar as a carrier material for macro nutrients like N and P (Gupta et al., 2024; Nayak et al., 2024; Wang et al., 2022).
+However, the use of biochar as a carrier for micronutrients, especially in rice-wheat cropping in mollisols of the Indo-Gangetic plains, remains underexplored.
 Understanding the interaction between biochar and B under specific soil and climatic conditions is necessary for developing effective nutrient management practices in rice-wheat.
-Hence, the present investigation was undertaken to know how the enrichment of biochar with B at three different concentrations, in terms of plant growth, photosynthate translocation and nutrient use efficiencies in rice-wheat cropping system of Mollisols.
-The objectives of this study include the effects of B enriched biochar on rice and wheat growth viz., plant height, photosynthate translocation and nutrient efficiencies viz., partial factor productivity (PFP), agronomic efficiency (AE), recovery efficiency (RE), relative agronomic efficiency (RAE) and Boron efficiency ratio (BER) and sustainability index (SI).
+Hence, the present investigation was undertaken to know how the enrichment of biochar with B at three different concentrations, in terms of plant growth, photosynthate translocation, and nutrient use efficiencies in the rice-wheat cropping system of Mollisols.
+The objectives of this study include the effects of B-enriched biochar on rice and wheat growth, viz., plant height, photosynthate translocation, and nutrient efficiencies viz., partial factor productivity (PFP), agronomic efficiency (AE), recovery efficiency (RE), relative agronomic efficiency (RAE), and Boron efficiency ratio (BER) and sustainability index (SI).

 2. Materials and methods